phd | postdoc

 Research

 I work on Deep Learning and Machine Learning.
+My recent major focus has been Adversarial Deep Learning and Neural Architecture Search and Analysis.
 I apply Artificial Intelligence to solve complex Engineering and Science problems of a highly interdisciplinary nature.
 I am open to collaborating with researchers from a diverse range of disciplines.
-For example, I have worked with researchers from the Engineering, Climate Science, Hydrology, Environmental Science and Architecture, Physics, and Biology disciplines.
+My recent major interdisciplinary works include Flood Monitoring, Climate Science, Civil Engineering, and System Biology.
 I encourage you to walk through some examples of research work on this page.

 Deep Learning